Professionalism in the workplace: A guide for effective workplace etiquette

 2. Be attentive, responsive and proactive

-It may sound simple, but one of the most effective ways to display professionalism is to show that you’re invested enough to pay attention.
+It may sound simple, but one of the most effective ways to display professionalism at work is to show that you’re invested enough to pay attention.
 This might mean taking notes during meetings, asking relevant questions or even just using responsive body language.
 Curameng maintains that if you don’t follow these basics of office etiquette, you may appear bored, distant or aloof.
 That could send a message to those around you that you don’t value what’s being shared.

 Another way to show your investment in and commitment to your organization is by being proactive about improving the company.
 But that requires doing more than just identifying concerns or pain points.
 Make sure to pair your complaints with solutions.
 Instead of simply bringing a problem to your manager, come armed with a proposed resolution.